 Saiko Bistrot Izakaya

-Sakura is one of the oldest restaurants in Montréal, not just on the Japanese scene, as it was founded in 1973 by Noika Ishii.
-Sakura offers a modestly priced sushi menu and lunch specials.
-It’s famous for its Kaiseki menu, a traditional multi-course (up to 15!) meal that is rarely ever the same, since the ingredients are representative of the season during which it is served.
+Sakura is one of the oldest restaurants in Montréal - let alone oldest Japanese restaurant, was founded in 1973 by Noika Ishii.
+From their modestly priced sushi menu to lunch specials, Sakura is famous for their Kaiseki menu.
+A traditional multi-course (up to 15!) meal is rarely ever the same as the ingredients are representative of the season in which is served.
 Reservations are mandatory and are to be made a minimum of one week in advance.

 Located in Dollard-des-Ormeaux, Maïko Sushi is a West Island favorite for everything Japanese food.
 Founder Maïko stresses quality and detail.
 She believes that the dining experience at her restaurant (the first location opened in 1997) is not only about the food, but also ambiance and hospitality.
 From exquisite choices of fish to plating that looks too good to eat, any meal at Maïko is one to remember.

 Chef Tri Du can be considered a pioneer in the Montréal sushi scene and has amassed a loyal following since the 1980s.
 Having run multiple successful Japanese and sushi houses through the ‘80s in Montréal, Chef Du finally opened his own sushi outpost in the Plateau in 2008, Tri Express.
 With funky décor and eclectic styling, the space is fun and casual.
 Classic sushi, sashimi, maki and tartars await you.

 If you’re looking for both sushi and nightlife, Flyjin is the place for you.
 Brought to you by Chef Antonio Park, this spot not only offers you a delectable menu of dishes made with market-fresh ingredients, but also a vast selection of cocktails, sake, premium alcohol, wine and Japanese beers.